 Sometimes, association management companies take on work that they can't accommodate.
-For instance, a small management company that does a great job of performing simple day-to-day maintenance and customer service tasks can find themselves in over its head if they take on major renovation or capital improvement projects that they can't handle.
+For instance, a small management company that does a great job of performing simple day-to-day maintenance and customer service tasks can find itself in over its head if they take on major renovation or capital improvement projects that they can't handle.

 Sometimes the association management company can't handle the work because they are understaffed or lack the necessary expertise or experience.
 Maybe the company expanded too quickly for its own good.
 It is also possible that a key employee left and hasn't been replaced yet.
 Whatever the cause, you deserve to have a management company that is capable of getting the job done.

 One of the primary responsibilities of the community manager is to provide proper stewardship of your association's funds.
 They should regularly provide the board of directors with an accurate financial statement with a complete recording of every penny of the association's money expensed.
 All reputable community management companies will provide you with comprehensive and accurate financial documents.

 If your board requests financial reports and never gets to see them, or only receives incomplete documentation, this is a serious red flag.
 In this case, they are either hiding something or are incompetent.
 Either way, you need a community manager that is fully transparent with your association's funds, because it is your obligation as a board member to ensure that the dues your stakeholders pay are properly accounted for.